Shocker444/Shocker444/README.md

-- 👋 Hi, I’m @Shocker444
+- 👋 Hi, I’m Donald
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data Scientist
-- 🌱 I’m currently learning machine learning
+- 🌱 Skills in machine learning and deep learning
 - 💞️ I’m looking to collaborate on machine learning